adriablancafort/bitsxmarato/README.md

 <img width="1288" alt="Mongo DB" src="https://github.com/user-attachments/assets/2ddb3a29-49bb-476a-8eb5-6d6b9f70f15a" />

-Doctors can also Register and Login to view various Graphs and Insights obtained in real time from the data collected through the application as well as other souces:
+Doctors can also Register and Login to view various graphs and insights obtained in real time from the data collected through the application as well as other souces:

 <img width="953" alt="Register Metge" src="https://github.com/user-attachments/assets/ee4782cc-7f8c-48ba-b873-14081dd21678" />

-General Overview Line Chart of the evolution of all Registered Symptoms:
+General overview line chart of the evolution of all registered symptoms:

 <img width="1402" alt="General" src="https://github.com/user-attachments/assets/59e3e97e-cc82-483c-92f4-a70a340ed452" />